Nihark11/First-repo/readme.md

-This is my first repo.
+This is my first repo and I am exploring the 2nd commit .